-VSI Volume Shadowing for Integrity servers performs disk mirroring operations using a redundant array of independent disks (RAID-1) storage strategy.
-Volume Shadowing for OpenVMS is available for Integrity server systems as both a separately licensed product, as well as a component of the High Availability Operating Environment (HAOE) on Integrity servers.
+VSI Volume Shadowing for OpenVMS Integrity servers performs disk mirroring operations using a redundant array of independent disks (RAID-1) storage strategy.
+Volume Shadowing for OpenVMS is available for Integrity server systems as both a separately licensed product, as well as a component of the High Availability Operating Environment (HA-OE).